Skaled/Skaled-Core/README.md

 The first release was published the 09/11/2022. <br>
 Core is the name I like best for a software that includes more. <br>
 If you could see it, I've released for just a moment v1.4.0 before than the really one that has just got published. <br>
-This software is the successor of Skaled Manager, was the same idea but it came not how I wanted it.
+This software is the successor of Skaled Manager, was the same idea but it came not how I wanted it. <br>
+v1.4.0 was the first version meant to include in other OS, but for the time that it would took I prefered to do it when the development is in mainteinament.